Asteraceae: Sunflower Family – Astereae Tribe: Erigeron et al

 Notes:

-The classic lawn daisy – loathed by greenkeepers and lawn-lovers everywhere but very pretty despite this.
+The classic lawn daisy – loathed by greenkeepers and lawn-lovers everywhere, nevertheless very pretty.

 Flax-leaved Horseweed – Erigeron bonariensis, Tropical Horseweed –Erigeron sumatrensis